|Model of Saltasaurus,|

 24 He taketh it with his eyes: his nose pierceth through snares.

-Strict creationists often emphasize verse 17, since sauropods have very large tails, whereas hippos and elephants have relatively small tails.
+YECs often emphasize verse 17, "He moveth his tail like a cedar", arguing that sauropods have very large tails, whereas hippos and elephants have relatively small tails.
 However, the passage does not say that the tail was like a cedar tree in size, only in movement.
-The verse need not even refer to the swaying motion of a tree trunk, but could refer to that of a cedar branch or switch.
-Indeed, Michael Bright suggests that the description may refer to bristles resembling the cedar's needle-like leaves which are present on the tails of elephants and hippopotami.[2b]
-Since the Hebrew term usually translated "tail" here can also refer to any appendage on an animal other than a limb, it may also refer to the motion of a different kind of trunk--namely that of an elephant.
-Scholars also note that the Hebrew term usually translated "tail" here can, and sometimes did, refer euphemistically to the genitalia of a male elephant or hippo; each have a penis that when erect, extends several feet in length.
-Those favoring this view note that the term for "move" can also mean "extend," that the preceding verse describes strength being in the loins, and the verse that follows describes "stones wrapped in sinew," which arguably refers to the animal's testicles.
-In some translations it is even rendered that way, [3, 3b] although many modern translations use the term "thighs" instead of "stones."
+In this regard, the verse might well be referring to the movement of a cedar branch or switch, not the whole tree.
+Moreover, Michael Bright suggests that the description may refer to bristles resembling the cedar's needle-like leaves which are present on the tails of elephants and hippopotami.[2b]
+Also important, but almost never mentioned by YECs, is that the Hebrew word usually translated as "tail" here can also refer to other appendages of an animal, including a trunk.
+In fact, as uncomfortable as it may be to some, the word can and sometimes was used in ancient Hebrew to refer euphemistically to a large penis.
+Scholars favoring this interpretation here note that a hippo and elephant each have a penis that when erect, extends several feet in length, and that the term for "move" can also mean "extend."
+Further lending credence to this interpretation, is that the passages before and after the one in question refer to the animal's strength being in its loins, and the "sinews of his stones".
+Indeed, the Hebrew word for "stones" here can refer (as even in casual English today) to testicles rather than actual stones.
+In some Bible translations the word is even rendered that way, [3, 3b] although most modern translations use the term "stones" or "thighs."

 Verse 18 obviously uses figurative terms and does not help distinguish between a variety of possible animals.
 Some commentators suggest that the entire passage is largely figurative, and may refer to no real creature (living or extinct), but rather a mythical creature or entirely metaphorical one.
 As evidence of the potentially broad and diverse use of the term "behemoth", note the following uses: